-This round of the program will be funded by the Safe Neighborhoods, Clean Water, Clean Air, and Coastal Protection Act of 2000 (Proposition 12), California Clean Water, Clean Air, Safe Neighborhood Parks, and Coastal Protection Act of 2002 (Proposition 40), and California Drought, Water, Parks, Climate, Coastal Protection, and Outdoor Access for All Act of 2018 (Proposition 68).
-About $5.3 million in funding is expected to be available.
+This program is funded by the California Clean Water, Clean Air, Safe Neighborhood Parks, and Coastal Protection Act of 2002 (Proposition 40), and California Drought, Water, Parks, Climate, Coastal Protection, and Outdoor Access for All Act of 2018 (Proposition 68).

-NEW!
-Land Improvement Grants: Grants for the improvement of lands protected by existing CFCP agricultural conservation easements, or of lands protected by other qualified conservation easement programs, if the improvement will directly benefit lands protected by CFCP easements.
+- Land Improvement Grants: Grants for the improvement of lands protected by a conservation easement or similar long-term conservation agreement as determined by the Department’s Director if the improvement will directly benefit the protected land.

 Overview of the California Farmland Conservancy Program

 The California Farmland Conservancy Program (CFCP) is a statewide grant program that supports local efforts to establish agricultural conservation easements and land improvement projects for the purpose of preserving important agricultural land resources and enhancing sustainable agricultural uses.

 CFCP was created by the California Farmland Conservancy Program Act of 1995 to:

 - Encourage voluntary, long-term private stewardship of agricultural lands